earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 textlint "docs/**"
 ```

-`textlint` is configurable via an `textlintrc` and has inline exclude rules ( `<!-- textlint-disable ruleA,ruleB -->` ) -- which may make it a interesting way to use `write-good` or other tools that lack this functionality.
+`textlint` is configurable via an `textlintrc` and has inline exclude rules ( `<!-- textlint-disable ruleA,ruleB -->` ) -- which may make it a possible way to use `write-good` or other tools that lack this functionality.

 ### Coverage